modxcms/mab-recommendations/psr3-logging-standard.md

 # PSR-3 Logging Standard

-Note: This recommendation is a DRAFT for consideration of the MODX Advisory Board.

 The PSR-3 Standard from the PHP-FIG contains an interface for a standardized logging solution.
 This standard has been widely adopted throughout the industry, and it is recommended that MODX 3 adopts this standard, and its most common implementation Monolog.
 This will benefit the project in terms of reduced code maintenance, a more powerful logging solution, and an increased appeal for developers.

 Editor: Mark Hamstra